Micholn/Mended_react_gaming/README.md

 - [x] [Web Dev Concepts to Grasp(Feel free to skip and watch when supposed to use any of these)](https://www.youtube.com/playlist?list=PLjEBqWnjXGvb4ZvWLpHVmi-JwqcqFlufn)
 - [x] [Build 15 JavaScript Projects - Vanilla JavaScript Course by FreeCodeCamp](https://www.youtube.com/watch?v=3PHXvlpOkf4)
 - [x] [Topics of JavaScript/ES6-ES8 - p5.js Tutorial by The Coding Train](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YgpA3Oht-7B4NBQwFVe3pr)
-- [x] [JavaScript ES6, ES7, ES8: Learn to Code on the Bleeding